 Call 904-383-7448Reviewed by Graham W. Syfert, Esq., Florida Bar No. 39104.
 Last updated .

 Florida motorcycle cases follow much of the same playbook as car cases.
 Same two-year statute of limitations.
-Same 51 percent comparative fault bar.
+Same more-than-50-percent comparative fault bar.
 The differences: PIP does not cover riders, the helmet law has a $10,000 med-pay tradeoff for over-21 riders, and juror attitudes toward motorcyclists are different from attitudes toward drivers.

 Section 316.211, Florida Statutes, governs motorcycle helmet use in Florida.
 Riders under 21 must wear a helmet at all times.
 Riders 21 and older may ride without a helmet if they carry at least $10,000 in medical-payment coverage for motorcycle crash injuries.